 However, the report also found that one major cybersecurity issue was being untreated by security professional in manufacturing—few had developed visibility into which IoT devices were connected to their networks.
 They had not even mapped where their vulnerability points were, let alone set up systems to actively monitor and hunt for threats within those entry points.

 The surveyed manufacturing security professionals were aware they had a problem, but their attempts to solve it revolved around hiring a plethora of security vendors, and purchasing multiple products from each, creating increased confusion and complexity within their attempts to create a strong security posture.
 And despite the wealth of vendors many manufacturing organizations hired, 40% of these organizations still lacked a formal security strategy—let alone a comprehensive, next-generation security posture capable of defending their increasingly complex systems.

 The Next Security Step You Need to Take to Defend Your Manufacturing Company

 The security challenges facing manufacturing companies are real, and technology leaders at these companies should be commended—not shamed—for their efforts at recognizing and taking real action to meet these challenges.

 But at the same time, these technology leaders also have to make an honest evaluation of their efforts, and admit that there is still work to be done.
 It’s clear a piecemeal effort to secure their manufacturing companies is not sufficient, and a new solution needs to be considered.

 In part 2 of this article, we’ll discuss one such solution that can quickly, easily, and cost-effectively bring next-generation security to manufacturing companies.

 Sachin Varghese is EVP AMERICAS & CMO at Paladion.
-He has over 18 years of experience in Cyber Security, and has helped several leading enterprises in North America and Europe in building resilient cyber security frameworks.
+He has over 18 years of experience in Cyber Security, and has helped several leading enterprises in North America and Europe build resilient cyber security frameworks.